Short Defunct Poems

 Night falls and darkness roams about

-Fear and doubt overwhelms the mind,
+Fear and doubt overwhelm the mind.

-people from afar stand and shout
+People from afar stand and shout

 Vision is defunct and glasses are to no avail